007 MAGAZINE - The World's Foremost James Bond Resource!

 “The One And Only… meets The Man With No Name”

 Sean Connery's return as 007 was announced on March 2, 1971 and shooting on Diamonds Are Forever began the following month.
 Prior to the release of the seventh film in the series there were reissues of three of Sean Connery's earlier James Bond films that had been out of circulation for over a year.
-The advertising campaign utilised the tag-line “The One And Only!” - as if to erase the existence of George Lazenby from the public's memory forever.
+The advertising campaign utilised the tag-line “The One And Only...” - as if to erase the existence of George Lazenby from the public's memory forever.
 Although made in 1964, A Fistful of Dollars, the first of Sergio Leone’s so-called ‘spaghetti westerns’, was not screened in London until May 1967, when it received less than rave reviews and a very limited release.
 After its success in the US and its sequel For A Few Dollars More (1965) [not released in London until October 1967], United Artists decided to re-release the two together on a double-bill at the London Pavilion in April 1969, and later also paired them with two James Bond films.
-Although advertised as a double-bill and posters were printed (basically the two double-crown posters for each film with additional text), cinemagoers had to be over 18 years of age to see the Clint Eastwood films as they were given an ‘X’ certificate when first classified by the British Board of Film Censors.
+Although advertised as a double-bill and a Quad-crown poster printed, separate Double-crown posters were also available for each film.
+Cinemagoers had to be over 18 years of age to see the complete programme as the Clint Eastwood films were given an ‘X’ certificate when first classified by the British Board of Film Censors.
 Prior to July 1, 1970 cinemagoers had to be aged 16 or over in order to be admitted to an ‘X’ certificate film.
 A new category ‘AA’ was introduced on the same day restricting entry to those films for anyone under 14 years of age.
 This classification was abolished in 1982 when the BBFC overhauled all of its ratings in the wake of the videotape home entertainment boom, and was replaced by the more easily understood ‘15’ certificate.

 You Only Live Twice/A Fistful of Dollars London Pavilion 1971